 - A preference for certain types or textures of hair

 If you have trichotillomania, you could also have other disorders that often come with it, like onychophagia (nail biting) or skin picking disorder.
 Pulling fibers from blankets or hair from dolls are other signs you could have trichotillomania.

 Many people who have trichotillomania try to deny they have a problem and may attempt to hide their hair loss by wearing hats, scarves, and false eyelashes and eyebrows.

 The exact cause of trichotillomania isn't known.
-It may be related to abnormalities in brain pathways that link areas involved in emotional regulation, movement, habit formation, and impulse control.
+It may be related to changes in brain pathways that link areas involved in how you manage your emotions, movement, make habits, and control your impulses.

-Trichotillomania is diagnosed based on the presence of its signs and symptoms.
-There is no specific test for it.
+Trichotillomania is diagnosed based on its symptoms.
+There’s no specific test for it.